Agoric/documentation/main/guides/orchestration/getting-started/api.md

 const amount = orchestrator.asAmount({ denom: 'uatom', value: 1000n });
 ```

-## OrchestrationAccount Interface
+## OrchestrationAccount
-Orchestration accounts provide high-level operations for managing accounts on remote chains.
+An [`OrchestrationAccount`](https://agoric-sdk.pages.dev/types/_agoric_orchestration.OrchestrationAccount) is a type alias that combines the [`OrchestrationAccountI`](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.OrchestrationAccountI) interface with additional methods.
 Below are the primary methods available:

 ### getAddress
 Retrieves the address of the account on the remote chain.
+See [getAddress](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.OrchestrationAccountI#getAddress).
 ```javascript
 const address = await orchestrationAccount.getAddress();
 ```

 ### getBalances
 Returns an array of amounts for every balance in the account.
+See [getBalances](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.OrchestrationAccountI#getBalances).

 ```javascript
 const balances = await orchestrationAccount.getBalances();
 ```

 ### getBalance
 Retrieves the balance of a specific denom for the account.
+See [getBalance](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.OrchestrationAccountI#getBalance).

 ```javascript
 const balance = await orchestrationAccount.getBalance('uatom');
 ```

 ### send
 Transfers an amount to another account on the same chain.
 The promise settles when the transfer is complete.
+See [send](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.OrchestrationAccountI#send).

 ```javascript
 await orchestrationAccount.send(receiverAddress, amount);
 ```

 ### transfer
 Transfers an amount to another account, typically on another chain.
 The promise settles when the transfer is complete.
+See [transfer](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.OrchestrationAccountI#transfer).

 ```javascript
 await orchestrationAccount.transfer(amount, destinationAddress);
 ```

 ### transferSteps
 Transfers an amount to another account in multiple steps.
 The promise settles when the entire path of the transfer is complete.
+See [transferSteps](https://agoric-sdk.pages.dev/interfaces/_agoric_orchestration.OrchestrationAccountI#transferSteps).
 ```javascript
 await orchestrationAccount.transferSteps(amount, transferMsg);
 ```